 One of India's largest private, quaternary care hospitals, Jupiter Hospital, has Haematology & Bone Marrow Transplant (BMT) as a core component.
 The facility intends to make bone marrow transplants more accessible as a potential treatment for people with complicated blood diseases.

 Our team of dedicated and highly skilled transplant specialists adhere to the principles of innovation, teamwork, secrecy, empathy, and integrity and put a strong emphasis on offering all patients comprehensive care.

-We have a combined experience of performing hundreds of transplants successfully for patients coming from all across the globe.
+We have successfully completed hundreds of transplants for patients who came from all over the world between us.

 Centre’s Key Features Include:

 The Centre provides diagnosis and treatment for a wide range of blood conditions, including acute and chronic leukaemia, myelomas, lymphomas, myeloproliferative and lymphoproliferative disorders, marrow failure syndromes, and coagulation disorders.

 We provide a wide range of facilities and services, including allogeneic and autologous bone marrow, peripheral blood, and cord blood stem cell transplants for a variety of benign and malignant illnesses.

 A bone marrow transplant is a procedure used to swap out the patient's diseased bone marrow for good bone marrow cells.
 The first step in bone marrow transplant procedures and stem cell therapies used to treat patients with various blood-related disorders such as leukaemia, lymphoma, and particular autoimmune disorders is the collecting of peripheral blood or bone marrow stem cells.